viethuynh98/markdownBlog_finalProject/README.md

   - add get post detail route (post detail)
   - add get all post route (homepage)
   - add get user post route (profile)

+- comment route

+  - create
+  - delete
+  - update
+  - get post's comment

+- verify token
+  - init verify token
+  - add to routes

+# Connect FE and BE

+- add url
+- add logic to handle register
+- add logic to handle log in

+## init user context

+- use user data everywhere in web
+  - (get user data to manipulate navbar)
+  - userContext get refetch data: only get userId
+    - because while log in, we only pass user.\_id to token
+    - we can config it to pass more info if needed (like username or email) (auth.js on log in)